 The privatization of the earth is in full swing, while life itself has become a commodity to exploit in every possible way.
 The lack of economic – not to mention ecological – democracy is the rule and not the exception.
 People and ecosystems are under extreme pressure, so we are in need of recovery and the life-support systems of the earth are in need of recovery.
 Put differently, if we and coming generations are to survive, we have to find sustainable ways of living with each other and with nature.

-Nothing could be more important for our well-being and survival than clean water, clean air, healthy soil, and well-functioning ecosystems.
-The inconvenient truth is that the life-sustaining biosphere is being altered at an alarming rate.
+What are we waiting for?
+What could be more important for our well-being and survival than clean water, clean air, healthy soil, well-functioning ecosystems, and meaningful social relationships?
+The questions are left open.
+The inconvenient truth is that our lives and our planet are being altered at an alarming rate.
 Our common habitat has never been more threatened.
 Our common future has never been more uncertain.
 Our perception of our environment has never been more manipulated.

 Capitalism – with political and military backing and a vast cultural apparatus – is silently destroying the earth.
-However, we were not born to follow the ruling elite.
-It is time to stop fooling ourselves, time to relearn, time to care about our fellow beings, time to advance the development of technologies and organizations that serve our needs, time to live with nature.
-What are we waiting for?
-Who are we waiting for?
+However, we were not born to allow this to happen.
+We do not necessarily have to waste our lives.
+There is no reason to live in ignorance.
+It is time to stop fooling ourselves, time to relearn, time to care about our fellow beings, time to advance the development of technologies and organizations that serve our needs, time to live in harmony with nature.

 We cannot escape our bodies, nor can we remove the boundaries of our planet, but as human beings we have the capacity to learn and practice the language of sustainability.
 The emerging slow paradigm invites us to become ecoliterate, to explore the collective art of slow living, and to take political initiatives aimed at decelerating society toward sustainability.